 A boat launching site is located between Loops A & E which enhances fishing and other water related recreational opportunities within the Limekiln Lake Campground.
-The site is listed in the New York State Directory of State Access and Boat Launching Areas as consisting of a hard surface launching ramp (ie. trailer-launch capable) with parking for 15 car and trailer units.
-Exhibit 11 of
+The site is listed in the New York State Directory of State Access and Boat Launching Areas as consisting of a hard surface launching ramp (i.e. trailer-launch capable) with parking for 15 car and trailer units.
+Exhibit 11 of Volume I of the Final Generic Unit Management Plan and Environmental Impact Statement for

-Volume I of the Final Generic Unit Management Plan and Environmental Impact Statement for Campgrounds and Day-Use Areas shows the facility to be a "pre-existing" and "improved" ramp which provides for the only public access for the launching of trailered boats.
+Campgrounds and Day-Use Areas shows the facility to be a "pre-existing" and "improved" ramp which provides for the only public access for the launching of trailered boats.
 This launch is currently the only launch located on Limekiln Lake and serves the campers, day user and private camp owners.

 Discussions are currently underway between the APA and DEC to consider these pre-existing launches on lakes less than 1,000 acres.
-If the outcome of these discussions revises the criteria for launches in
+The Department and the Agency have formed a working group to identify guidelines for trailered launching at these smaller lakes.
+The recommendations developed from this group may require an APSLMP amendment.
+If the outcome of these discussions revises the criteria for launches in these situations, it will be considered in future plans.

 The existing Limekiln Lake boat launching facility consists of a single-lane paved ramp with an 11' x 20' launch area consisting of cement blocks.
 There is a dock to assist with the launching of boats.
-The paved parking area is 11,000 sq feet with a capacity for 15 vehicles.
+The paved parking area is 11,000 sq. feet with a capacity for 15 vehicles.
 There is also an unpaved lot to the west for storage of boat trailers.